TheAlmightyMight/Ip-Tracker/Ip tracker/README.md

 ## Welcome! 👋

-This is my IP-TRACKER useing two different APIs to get the information abiut where the a user currently visting a webpage is located.
+This is my IP-TRACKER that uses two different APIs to get information where a current user is located.

 You can search IP addresses and domains with it.
 It also stores the inforamtion about your location in local storage and has a cool-looking map made with

-Leaflet.JS to show where you actually are, so that your friends can always know where to find you!
+Leaflet.JS to show your loaction.